gurukiran05/Quiz-Application/README.md

 ### assets

-- **background-music1.mp3, background-music2.mp3, ...**: Background music files used in the application.
+- **bg.jpg, play.mp3, correct.mp3, wrong.mp3**: Background music files and images used in the application.

 ## Running the Application